NOW Stock Price Today (April 2026) — ServiceNow, Inc. Analysis & Key Metrics 2026-04-15

 - Fierce competition from established players in Software - Application.

-Over the past year, the stock traded between $98.00 and $211.48—recovering meaningfully from lows and currently near the higher end.
+Over the past year, NOW stock traded between $98.00 and $211.48—recovering meaningfully from lows and currently near the higher end.
 Big swings are likely unless a major catalyst emerges.

-With 52.81% annualized volatility and β=0.98, the stock exhibits moderate correlation to market moves—suitable for investors comfortable with active risk management.
+With 60.32% annualized volatility and β=1.02, the stock exhibits moderate correlation to market moves—making NOW suitable for investors comfortable with active risk management.

 High institutional backing, but elevated short interest signals a potential battleground stock.